Caramelsprinkle/wads-week2/README.md

+# Welcome to the **Official Terraria Wiki**,
+# the comprehensive reference written and maintained by the players.

 # The Game
 Terraria is a land of adventure!
 A land of mystery!
 A land that's yours to shape, defend, and enjoy.
 Your options in Terraria are limitless.
 Are you an action gamer with an itchy trigger finger?
 A master builder?
 A collector?
 An explorer?
 There's something for everyone.